Ed-Mar/Ed-Mar/README.md

-210425
+210925

   -Looking for Work in Raleigh, NC

-  -Currently Studying K8 to get a CKAD (Container are way more intresting that originally thought)

   -Current Postion: Team Lead for API devlopment in Insurance Field